deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18785/index.md

 ![](figures/figures_2_0.png)

-> 🔼 The figure illustrates the effectiveness of model editing methods in updating knowledge within language models and their limitations when scaling to a large number of edits.
+> 🔼 The figure illustrates how model editing methods can efficiently update knowledge but also fail to retain this knowledge when scaled to a large number of edits.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Illustration about the model editing and its pitfalls in retaining edited knowledge.
 Left panel: model editing methods can efficiently update knowledge within language models; Right panel: when scaling editing to thousands, the model can't retain edited knowledge, see [16] for details.